TUDelft-CITG/coastpy/README.md

 ## License

 `coastpy` was created by Floris Calkoen.
 The software is licensed under the terms of the MIT license.
-Licenses for the data that are being used can be found in the respective STAC collection.
+Data licenses can be found in the respective STAC collection.

 ## Credits